patch-wat/cairn-eclat/srd/magic/mutations.md

 ### Overview
 Mutations are magical deformities to the body and/or soul of a person that have applications beyond merely cosmetic changes.

+### Blood Mutations
+Circumstances or lineage has left you a unique quick on account of your __Blood__ (see page).
+They cannot be gained or lost but may be further mutated.

 ### Acquiring Mutations
 Messing with your phenotype beyond the boundaries of what heaven extended is both costly and draining and requires the services of a  **Mutagenist**.
 It generally costs a point of WIL, 500gp and an additional 500gp for each mutation you already posses.